Xubuntu/wiki.xubuntu.org/content/qa/fine_tuning.md

 [Xubuntu-devel](https://irclogs.ubuntu.com/latest/%23xubuntu-devel.html)
 and [Xubuntu Support](https://irclogs.ubuntu.com/latest/%23xubuntu.html)
 channels are logged and updated every hour or so, and you can find older ones [here](https://irclogs.ubuntu.com/).
-Similarly, other people won\'t be in the channel all the time either - but if you say that you\'ll check the weblogs later for an answer they will at least try to get back to you even if when they come back you are not around.
+Similarly, other people won't be in the channel all the time either - but if you say that you'll check the weblogs later for an answer they will at least try to get back to you even if when they come back you are not around.

-Although it\'s not essential, it is a good idea to register your chosen nickname for IRC, so that you can be guaranteed of always having the same recognisable identity because you can then use the same name across sessions and across the channels and people will be able to recognize
+Although it's not essential, it is a good idea to register your chosen nickname for IRC, so that you can be guaranteed of always having the same recognisable identity because you can then use the same name across sessions and across the channels and people will be able to recognize
 you:

-Just enter any IRC channel via one of the links above (Remembering to choose a nickname!) and type, \'/msg NickServ REGISTER password youremail@example.com\' substituting a password of your choice and your email.
+Just enter any IRC channel via one of the links above (Remembering to choose a nickname!) and type, '/msg NickServ REGISTER password youremail@example.com' substituting a password of your choice and your email.

-Then you will receive an email allowing you to register your chosen nickname (as long as it isn\'t already taken).
+Then you will receive an email allowing you to register your chosen nickname (as long as it isn't already taken).

 You can also use an app for IRC, Hexchat (an Xchat fork) is popular with Xubuntu people who can help you get up and running, there is a wiki page